rajivsam/kmds_recipes/recipes/machine_learning/feature_engineering/feature_engg_sba_7a_chargeoffs.md

 ## Key Ideas

 In this recipe, we look at the features in the 7a loans dataset more carefully and develop a set of concise features.
 These features are based on the following principles:
-1. Generalization is an important aspect of machine learning.
-We cannot learn on subsets of data that do not let us evaluate the generalization of the learned hypothesis.
+1. Categorical attributes with high branching (many categories) can limit generalization.
-2. Categorical attributes with high branching (many categories) can limit generalization.
+2. Generalization is an important aspect of machine learning.
+Most category levels give us enough samples to evaluate generalization, some don't.
+We can set aside the data that do not give us enough samples to learn as outliers and learn on the rest.
+This gives us a learner where we have enough data to evaluate generalization.

 3. By examining the definition of the zip code attribute, we can feature engineer new attributes with less branching.

 ## Implementation